gerardojbaez/php-checkup-docs/src/readme.md

 actionText: Getting started
 actionLink: /getting-started/introduction.html
 features:
-- title: Easy to use
+- title: Easy and quick
-  details: Configure the checks that are the most relevant for your application and done.
+  details: Adding and configuring checks is easy-peasy.
 - title: Flexible
   details: Use built-in checks or create your own.
-Add as many checks as you need, easily.
 - title: Standalone
   details: Framework-agnostic; use it with any framework, or as a standalone package.
 footer: MIT Licensed | Copyright © 2020 Gerardo J. Báez